vnduongthanhtung/ssimd/README.md

 }
 ```

-When compile to llvm-ir code you will see those instructions in the test\_simd function:
+When compile to llvm-ir code you will see those instructions in the function "test\_simd":

 ```
       %7 = fadd <2 x double> %4, %6